celestialeo/explorer/README.md

 - `api`: This directory contains the backend in `Nest.js`, the source for `transformer` binary and the required migration files.
 - `infra`: This directory contains the K8s YAML files for deployment on K8s.
-- `ol-fyi-local-infra`: This directory contains files for setting up the databased locally using docker-compose.
+- `ol-fyi-local-infra`: This directory contains files for setting up the database locally using docker-compose.
 - `web-app`: This directory contains the client-side code for the 0L Explorer app.